iondv/framework/README.md

 <h1 align="center"> <a href="https://www.iondv.com/"><img src="/docs/ru/images/app_structure1.png" height="500px" alt="Application structure - core, metadata, modules" align="center"></a>
 </h1>

-In the square frames  - *ioncore*, *meta class*, *meta view*, *meta navigation* и *registry module* - are the base of the simplest application.
+In the square frames  - *ioncore*, *meta class*, *meta view*, *meta navigation* and *registry module* - are the base of the simplest application.
 Below are additional types of meta and modules.
 They represent additional functionality and could be applied in accordance with the application.
 Look for the application dependencies in the `package.json` file.

 ### Typical applications